nirav-parekh/Java-War-Executable-Package/README.md

-# tomcat_war_content
+# Tomcat_Build_war_content

-This is an example java build and deploy of the resulting war file to a tomcat server..]
+This is an example java build project.
+It will build exucutable war package artifact file.
+Which can deploy on tomcat server.